EdgarT1030/EdgarT1030/README.md

 building software is just the medium i use to explore them.

-whether it's ai, drones, security, or something completely unrelated, i'm usually less interested in the technology itself than the idea behind it.

 this github is just a collection of things i got curious enough to build.

 ---